-(f) Duty to Supervise.
-Every member of the trial bar shall be available for appointment by the court to supervise attorneys who are in the process of obtaining observation units needed to qualify for membership in the trial bar.
-Such appointments shall be made in a manner so as to allocate the responsibility imposed by this rule equally among all members of the trial bar.

-(g) Duty to Accept Appointments.
-Each member of the trial bar shall be available for appointment by the court to represent or assist in the representation of those who cannot afford to hire a member of the trial bar.
-Appointments under this rule shall be made in a manner such that no member of the trial bar shall be required to accept more than one appointment during any 12 month period.

-(h) Withdrawal from Trial Bar.
+- (f) Duty to Supervise.
+Every member of the trial bar shall be available to be assigned by the court to supervise attorneys who are in the process of obtaining observation units needed to qualify for membership in the trial bar.
+Such assignments shall be made in a manner so as to allocate the responsibility imposed by this rule equally among all members of the trial bar. - (g) Duty to Accept Assignments.
+Each member of the trial bar shall be available for assignment by the court to represent or assist in the representation of those who cannot afford to hire a member of the trial bar.
+Assignments under this rule shall be made in a manner such that no member of the trial bar shall be required to accept more than one assignment during any 12 month period. - (h) Withdrawal from Trial Bar.
 A member of the trial bar may, on motion for good cause shown, voluntarily withdraw from said bar.
 Such motion shall be filed with the clerk for presentation to the Executive Committee.
 Where the motion to withdraw is made by a member of the current pro bono panel the name of the attorney will be removed from the pro bono panel if the motion is granted.

 (i) Reinstatement.
 Any attorney permitted to withdraw as a member of the trial bar pursuant to section (h) who wishes to be reinstated must file a petition for reinstatement with the clerk for presentation to the Executive Committee.
-Where the attorney was a member of a pro bono panel at the time the petition to withdraw was filed, the petition for reinstatement shall include a statement indicating the attorney's present willingness and ability to accept an appointment under LR83.35 through LR83.49.
-If the committee grants the motion in such an instance, it shall direct that the attorney be included in the pro bono panel and remain there for one year or until the attorney is appointed, whichever comes first.
+Where the attorney was a member of a pro bono panel at the time the petition to withdraw was filed, the petition for reinstatement shall include a statement indicating the attorney's present willingness and ability to accept an assignment under LR83.35 through LR83.49.
+If the committee grants the motion in such an instance, it shall direct that the attorney be included in the pro bono panel and remain there for one year or until the attorney is assigned, whichever comes first.

+ENTER:

-ENTER: FOR THE COURT
+FOR THE COURT

-James 7.
-Holderman Chief Judge
+Chief Judge

-Dated at Chicago, Illinois this 2 m day of November, 2010
+Dated at Chicago, Illinois this day of May, 2015